 We define cash and cash equivalents as short-term, highly liquid investments, readily convertible to known amounts of cash that mature within a maximum of three months and have an insignificant risk of change in value due to interest rate or credit risk changes.
 As a policy, we do not hold any investments in structured or equity-linked products.
-Our cash and cash equivalents are predominantly held in demand deposits with institutions that have investment-grade long-term credit rating.
+Our cash and cash equivalents are predominantly held with institutions that have investment-grade long-term credit rating.
 As part of our cash management strategy and in order to manage counterparty exposure, we also enter into reverse repurchase agreements.
 Such agreements are collateralized with government or corporate securities held by a custodial bank and, at maturity, cash is paid back to PMI, and the collateral is returned to the bank.
-For the nine months ended September 30, 2020 and the full-year 2019, the activities for such reverse repurchase agreements were not material.
+For the three months ended March 31, 2021 and the full-year 2020, the activities for such reverse repurchase agreements were not material.